ilosvideos/ilosOembedMoodle/README.txt

 Installation:
 Download the source files. (zip file is available under download section) Unzip the package
-Copy the "ilos-oembed" folder to moodle/filter on the Moodle server.
+Copy the folder to moodle/filter on the Moodle server.
 Login as an admin on the Moodle site and install the filter.

 To use: